Skip to main content

 Summary

-Synq is designed and operated with security at the top of mind and operates under the shared responsibility security model.
-Customer is responsible for security within the context of its use of Synq service, Synq is responsible for the security of the Synq service and shares responsibility with its cloud provider.
+Coalesce Quality is a cloud application provided to customers as a software as a service.
+It is deployed in two regions — EU (default, hosted on Google Cloud in Europe) and US (hosted on Google Cloud in the United States) — with total data isolation between regions.
+Coalesce Quality is designed and operated with security at the top of mind and follows the shared responsibility security model.
+The customer is responsible for security within the context of their use of the service, while Coalesce Quality is responsible for the security of the service itself and shares responsibility with its cloud provider.
+Coalesce Quality high-level architecture title

 Data access level

-Synq provides rich data monitoring and testing functionality which requires configurable levels of access to customer data depending on the use case.
-See below:
+Coalesce Quality provides rich data monitoring and testing functionality that requires configurable levels of access to customer data depending on the use case:

-- [Minimal] access to logs for relevant data tools such as dbt, data warehouse, data orchestrators, and BI tools to provide data observability functionality such as parsing information about the execution of data transformation, lineage, logs, and alerting
+• [Minimal] access to logs for relevant data tools such as transformation layers (dbt, SQLMesh, Coalesce Transform), data warehouse, data orchestrators, and BI tools to provide data observability functionality such as parsing information about the execution of data transformation, lineage, logs, and alerting

-in the data warehouse to understand freshness and volume of data across tables in the data warehouse to provide automated data anomaly detection - [Recommended] access to query logs to allow Synq process query logs and expose additional functionality such as advanced lineage parsing, monitors automation or query analytics
+• [Recommended] access to information_schema in the data warehouse to understand freshness and volume of data across tables in the data warehouse to provide automated data anomaly detection

-, in which case failed row-level records are processed by Synq in transit and in memory for the purpose of writing logs to audit tables in the customer data platform.
-No data is persisted in Synq.
+• [Where necessary] Access to relevant datasets to execute SQL tests.
+Coalesce Quality by default executes all testing expressions wrapped in a count(*) query, which means only the number of failures is processed and stored.
+The only exception is tests with the configuration option saveFailures=true, in which case failed row-level records are processed in transit and in memory for the purpose of writing logs to audit tables in the customer data platform.
+No data is persisted in Coalesce Quality.
+See SQL Tests audit table schema for details on the table structure.

-We strongly recommend customers not to give broad data access to Synq (and over-provision permissions) but rather configure the minimal data access necessary to allow Synq to deploy required level of monitoring and tests.
+We strongly recommend that customers do not give broad data access (and over-provision permissions) but rather configure the minimal access necessary to deploy the required level of monitoring and tests.

 Data Storage and Processing Locations

-- Synq uses ClickHouse for data processing in EU-based locations.
+1. The processing layer uses ClickHouse in EU-based locations.

-- Synq uses Google Cloud Platform for storage with data stored in Europe.
+2. The storage layer uses Google Cloud Platform with data stored in Europe.

 Cloud Security

-Synq utilises Google Cloud to take advantage of the same secure-by-design infrastructure, built-in protection, and global network that Google uses to protect its information, identities, applications, and devices.
-We use Google Cloud Armor as a network security service and Google Cloud Monitoring to monitor the performance, availability, and health of the Synq applications and infrastructure.
+Coalesce Quality utilises Google Cloud to take advantage of the same secure-by-design infrastructure, built-in protection, and global network that Google uses to protect its information, identities, applications, and devices.
+We use Google Cloud Armor as a network security service and Google Cloud Monitoring to monitor the performance, availability, and health of our applications and infrastructure.

 Authentication and Authorization